zephyrproject-rtos/zephyr/doc/getting_started/index.rst

 - On Windows, see the Installing Packages information on ``--user`` if you require using this option.

+On all operating systems, the ``-U`` flag installs or updates the package if the package is already installed locally but a more recent version is available.
+It is good practice to use this flag if the latest version of a package is required.

 Install the required tools
 ===========================